BabylonJS/Documentation/content/features/featuresDeepDive/physics.md

 By making the difference between Collision shapes and Body dynamic.
 A typical use case is to have only one collision shape used by numerous bodies.
 This allows a lower memory footprint and more efficient memory addressing.
 A special effort has been put into better performances for a huge number of bodies.
-This is the case for the collision callback mecanism.
+This is the case for the collision callback mechanism.

+A broad overview of the Physics V2 advances is available on this [Medium article](https://medium.com/@babylonjs/physics-v2-overview-ed36039ce1e7).

 ## Physics V1